Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: CavePI Navigation Pipeline

 \section{CavePI Navigation Pipeline}

 The CavePI AUV is designed to autonomously navigate underwater by following a caveline and other navigation markers.
-However, a caveline appears a few pixels wide in the bottom-facing camera’s FOV and is significantly challenging to detect in noisy low-light conditions.
-Moreover, the caveline is often obscured or blends into the background, requiring a fine-tuned visual learning pipeline for reliable operation.
+However, a caveline appears a few pixels wide in the bottom-facing camera’s FOV and is significantly challenging to detect in noisy conditions with almost no ambient light.
+Moreover, the caveline is often obscured or blends into the background, requiring a robust visual learning pipeline for reliable operation.